Topological flow data analysis for transient flow patterns: a graph-based approach: Introduction

 The paper is constructed as follows.
-In Section~\ref{sec:2}, after reviewing the lid-driven cavity flow and the numerical methods to compute it, we provide how we apply TFDA to the lid-driven cavity flows.
-Section~\ref{sec:3} provides numerical results of the time-series analysis proposed in this paper.
-In Section~\ref{sec:3.1}, we first describe how snapshots of streamline patterns in the lid-driven cavity flow are converted into COT and COT representations at a moderate Reynolds number.
-We then show that the evolution of the cavity flow is expressed as a hopping transition among a couple of the COT representations, which is visualised as a network among the COT representations as nodes.
-This leads to a discrete reduced-order dynamical model of the lid-driven cavity flow.
-In Section~\ref{sec:3.2}, we demonstrate that the transition from the periodic state to the chaotic state over Reynolds numbers corresponds to a complication of the network.
-This hopping picture yields a transition matrix among the tree representations by assuming that the hopping is Markovian.
-We then utilise a discrete graph analysis to transition matrices to characterize the evolution of flow patterns.
-Furthermore, to take advantage of the high interpretability of TFDA, we perform an observational causal analysis based on the time series of the tree representation, which is known as the convergent cross mapping (CCM) developed by \citet{CCM}.
-Namely, we address which corner eddy is more causal than the other one.
-We show that the observational CCM approach based on TFDA detects a geometric causality between topological changes in the chaotic flow patterns that the standard sensitivity analysis cannot capture as shown in Appendix \ref{sec:Appendix}.
-Discussion and concluding remarks are in Section~\ref{sec:4}.
+In Section~\ref{sec:2}, after reviewing the lid-driven cavity flow and the numerical methods used here, we provide how we apply TFDA to the numerical data. {Section~\ref{sec:3} provides a detailed time series analysis using TFDA when the Reynolds number is $Re=14000$.
+We identify the change in topological flow patterns from the COT representations and show that flow dynamics is reduced to a transition graph between topologically equivalent flow patterns, called topological states.
+In Section~\ref{sec:4}, we investigate the physics of the lid-driven cavity flow across Reynolds numbers from $Re=14000$ to $16000$, where the flow dynamics changes from periodic to quasi-periodic and chaotic.
+We first show how the flow dynamics becomes complicated in terms of the number of topological states as the Reynolds number increases.
+Second, we estimate the period of periodic flow dynamics from the time series of COT representations.
+Third, we relate the variations of physical quantities such as energy and enstrophy to the transitions of topological states.
+Fourth, we assign serial numbers (IDs) to topological states in the order of their appearance across Reynolds numbers, and examine whether these states persist in the transition to chaotic flow through their occurrence rates.} Finally, to take advantage of the high interpretability of TFDA, we perform an observational causal analysis based on the time series of COT representations.
+We show that the observational approach based on TFDA detects a geometric causality between local topological patterns in chaotic flow that the standard sensitivity analysis cannot capture, as compared in Appendix \ref{sec:Appendix}.
+The discussion and concluding remarks are in Section~\ref{sec:5}.